 By providing scholarships to students of great merit and from historically underrepresented groups we make our profession more representative of — and therefore more responsive to — the diverse communities it serves.

 Below are examples of scholarships supported by the APA Foundation's Scholarships Initiative.

 One facet of the APA Foundation's mission is advancing social equity in the profession and in our communities.
-In support of this mission, the Foundation is launching the APA Foundation Scholarship.
-Recipients of the APA Foundation Scholarship will advance social equity in the profession and demonstrate academic success.
+In support of this mission, the Foundation offers the APA Foundation Diversity Scholarship.
+Recipients of the APA Foundation Diversity Scholarship will advance social equity in the profession and demonstrate academic success.